moritzmucha/fastdigest/README.md

 ## Usage

-The following examples give you a quick start.
+The following examples are intended to give you a quick start.
 See the [API reference](https://github.com/moritzmucha/fastdigest/blob/main/API.md) for the full documentation.

 ### Initialization

-Simply call `TDigest()`, or use `TDigest.from_values` to create a digest directly from any sequence of numeric values:
+Simply call `TDigest()` to create a new instance, or use `TDigest.from_values` to directly create a digest of any sequence of numbers:

 ```python
 from fastdigest import TDigest